Calbabreaker/yacpm/README.md

 }
 ```

-Now make a `CMakeLists.txt` in the directory.
+Now make a `CMakeLists.txt` in that directory.
 The file should be versatile as
 possible (work on as many versions) meaning add_subdirectory should be used
-(unless it's simple like glm) whenever possible and all files should be globed.
+(unless it's simple like glm) and all files should be globed.
+If the library
+target name is not in snake_case, do `add_library(library_name ALIAS LibaryName)`.
+It doesn't have to work on very old versions, just recent-ish
-The library target name should also be in snake_case.
-Also use system headers
+ones.
+Also use system headers for include directories to avoid compiler
-for include directories to avoid compiler warnings from the libary header.
+warnings from the libary header.

 #### Example for GLFW: